The right to vote is fundamental to democracy. Below are answers to some frequently asked questions about voting rights in Rhode Island.

 Can I record activity at the polling place?

 Electronic recording of the election process is allowed as long as it is done outside of the railed or enclosed voting area and does not hinder the election process or compromise a voter’s right to cast a secret ballot.
-You also have the right to take photos of your own ballots.
+You also have the right to take photos of your own ballot.

 VOTER ID